intelie/gitbook-drilling/collector/configuration/configuring-an-opcua-source.md

   see if it returns the information.
 - The returned `ApplicationUri` information should be used on the `liverig.properties`.
 This will be shown on [Step 2](#configuring-liverigproperties)

 ### Configuring `liverig.properties`

-Each LiveRig Collector instance should have its own unique “application URI”, which is used as an identifier by the OPC-UA server.
+Each LiveRig Collector instance should have its own unique application URI, which is used as an identifier by the OPC-UA server.
 This value has no default and has to be configured on the `liverig.properties` file.
 Example:

 ```properties